 Receive Assistance From a Mechanic or Body Shop

 If your car has negative equity due to simple mechanic or cosmetic issues, see if you can fix those problems.
-To save money on labor, you may ask a friend or family member who knows about cars to help you out with the work you need to be done.
-There are also informative videos online you can take advantage of to learn how to do simple car maintenance on your own.
+To save money on labor, you may ask a friend or family member who knows about cars to help you out with the work you need to do.
+There are also informative videos online that you can take advantage of to learn how to do simple car maintenance on your own.

 Sell Your Vehicle